 Microsoft 365 (formerly Office 365) has evolved from an office-suite rental service to a full-blown small business and enterprise productivity suite.
 As a result, many organizations have replaced their entire infrastructure (servers/applications) with Microsoft 365.
-At this point, the 365 offerings have become so vast and robust that it has become challenging to figure out which plan is best for any organization.
+At this point, the 365 offerings have become so vast that it has become challenging to figure out which plan is best for any organization.
+This article provides a starting point for understanding the 365-licensing structure and determining which direction makes the most sense to your organization.

 Business Basic: $6.00 u/m